 In this article, we present a simulation-based performance comparison of minimum cost trees and shortest path trees.
-Specifically we examine the following two minimum cost tree algorithms: the minimum Steiner tree (MST) heuristic proposed by Kou et al. [5], and the MNT heuristic by Ruiz and Gomez-Skarmeta [7].
-Since both the Bellman-Ford and the Dijkstra's algorithms converge to the same solution under static conditions of topology and non-negative link costs, we use only one of them - in this case, the Dijkstra's algorithm - for computing SPTs.
-We measure the packet delivery ratio and end-to-end delay of multicast trees built by the MST, MNT and Dijkstra's algorithms.
-We also study the effects of data traffic generated by the multicast nodes in MSTs, MNTs and SPTs on the packet loss rates of unicast flows in the same network.
-It is common knowledge that wireless multi-hop networks suffer from scalability issues; that is, when the network size increases, the network performance degrades considerably.
-Therefore, our simulations assume WMNs of small to medium sizes (compared with the Internet) such as community networking, intra- and inter-building enterprise networking, emergency ad-hoc networks, and metropolitan area networks [1].
+Specifically, we examine the following two minimum cost tree algorithms: the MST heuristic proposed by Kou et al. [5], and the MNT heuristic by Ruiz and Gomez-Skarmeta [7].
+Since both the Bellman-Ford and the Dijkstra algorithms converge to the same solution under static conditions of topology and non-negative link costs, we use only one of them - in this case, the Dijkstra algorithm - for computing SPTs.
+We measure the packet delivery ratio and end-to-end delay of multicast trees built by the MST, MNT, and Dijkstra algorithms.
+We also study the effects of data traffic generated by the multicast nodes in MSTs, MNTs, and SPTs on the packet loss rates of unicast flows in the same network.
+It is common knowledge that wireless multihop networks suffer from scalability issues; that is, when the network size increases, the network performance degrades considerably.
+Therefore, our simulations assume WMNs of small-to-medium sizes (compared with the Internet), such as community networking, intra- and inter-building enterprise networking, emergency ad-hoc networks, and metropolitan area networks [1].

 In the remainder of this article, we first describe our simulation setting and define the performance metrics.
-We then present experimental results that compare the performance and traffic impacts of multicast trees constructed the MST, MNT and SPT algorithms.
+We then present experimental results that compare the performance and traffic impact of multicast trees constructed by the MST, MNT, and SPT algorithms.
 Finally, we outline our future work and conclude the article.

-II.
 EXPERIMENT SETTING

-Our experiments were carried out using QualNet [8], a software that provides scalable simulations of wireless networks and a commercial version of GloMoSim [9].
+Our experiments were carried out using QualNet [8], software that provides scalable simulations of wireless networks and a commercial version of GloMoSim [9].